Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: EVCI Allocation using MOPSO

-iii) The archive member that gives the least distance for particle $k$ is its local best guide.

-The position and velocity of each particle are then updated based on its personal best and local best guide, as shown in the following equations:

-where $r_1$ and $r_2$ are random values, $r_1$ and $r_2$ are constants that control the movement of the particle towards its personal best or local best guide.
+where $c_1$ and $c_2$ are inertia constants, $P_{b_k}$ is the personal best of particle $k$, $L_{gb_k}$ is the best local guide of particle $k$, $r_1$ and $r_2$ are random values that control the movement of the particle towards the best optimal solution.

-\subsubsection{Best-Compromised Solution}
+\subsubsection{Best-compromised solution}

 We have several non-dominated solutions on the Pareto front.
-To select the best optimal solution, we use fuzzy membership functions as follows:
+To select the best-compromised solution, we use fuzzy membership functions as follows:

-where $\mu_k$ is the fuzzy membership value of the objective, $f_k^{min}$ is the satisfactory objective value, and $f_k^{max}$ is the unsatisfactory objective value.
-The membership function for each solution is normalized and can be represented as follows:
+where $\mu_m^{k}$ is the fuzzy membership value of the objective $m$ for particle $k$.
+The membership function of the solution for each particle $k$ of the archive $A$ is normalized and can be represented as follows:

-The Pareto optimal solution that has the highest $\mu^m$ value is the best compromised solution.
+where $N_{obj}$ is the number of objectives.
+The Pareto optimal solution that has the highest $\mu^k_{norm}$ value is considered as the best-compromised solution.